-There’s plenty of variety to keep you entertained and learning valuable information that you can apply in the real world.
+There’s plenty of variety to keep you entertained and even learning valuable information that you can apply in the real world, believe it or not.

-When it comes to my first name, I have my mom’s art history major to thank.
-Saskia was the wife of the Dutch renaissance artist Rembrandt, and the subject of many of his oil paintings.
+When it comes to my first name, I have my mom’s major subject, art history, to thank.
+Saskia was the wife of the Dutch high renaissance artist Rembrandt, and the subject of many of his oil paintings.

 If you have heard of the Dutch Golden Age artist Rembrandt van Rijn, your art history recall ability is above average.

-If, on the other hand, you have never heard of Vincent van Gogh and the impressionist movement, you need an art history crash course, now!
+If, on the other hand, you have never heard of Vincent van Gogh and the impressionist movement, pardon our French, but you need an art history crash course, now!

 Knowing some basic art history helps to set you up to understand current day events and the value behind objects which may not seem to have inherent value, and yet do.